atmel-maxtouch/mxt-app/README.md

 `-g`
 :   Write Golden Reference calibration to NVRAM.

+`--self-cap-tune`
+:   Tune and calibrate the self capacitance settings and store them to NVRAM.

 `-t [--test]`
 :   Run all self tests using the T25 Self Test object.